OAI/OpenAPI-Specification/proposals/005_Experimental.md

 A new boolean field named `experimental`, defaulting to `experimental`, is added to:

 - Operation
+- Parameter
 - Schema

-This specifies that the operation or schema is not yet stable and SHOULD be used with caution.
+This specifies that the operation, parameter or schema is not yet stable and SHOULD be used with caution.

 ### Operation Object